Keith Drury’s Backpacking equipment list

 ___Water containers-always.
 You

+bottles.
 Maybe three at the most.
-If you are rich
+If you are rich or going out for more than

-or going out for more than 300 miles (or in the desert) try getting a
+300 miles (or in the desert) try getting a collapsible "Platypus"

 which will set you back fifteen bucks or more to get about the same weight as a

 Gatorade bottle, but it collapses flat while not using it.
-Forget expensive Nalgene
+Forget expensive Nalgene containers--they are for

 ___Spoon-always.
 Cook or no-cook I take a spoon.
 If I’m no-cook I stick a box of crackers in a

-plastic bag and crush them before carrying them on the trail—they get crushed
+plastic bag and crush them before carrying them on the trail—they get

-food and mouth.
-While the hot-cookers
+your food and mouth.
+While the

-(as you can see backpacking isn’t really “camping” it is hiking.
-I use an expensive
+“camping” it is hiking.
+I use an expensive ($15) titanium spoon that

-($15) titanium spoon that is not really any better than a spoon from Wendys®
+is not really any better than a spoon from Wendys®

 --(though if you eat Peanut Butter in the cold a backup plastic spoon may be

-smart—they invariably break the third day).
+smart—plastic spoons invariably break the third day).

-___FOOD—of course.
-I take about 1 pound of food per day—no more,
+take about 1 pound of food per day—no more, but younger folk sometimes

-but younger folk sometimes take 1 ½ pounds a day and if the hiker has
+take 1 ½ pounds a day and if the hiker has absolutely zero “stored fat”

-absolutely zero “stored fat” something two pounds per day.
+something two pounds per day.
 It all depends on how much “spare food” you

 already carry around your waist.
 The